DecisionsDev/odm-rpa-decisionbot-tutorial/README.md

 * Open the Automation Anywhere Client
 * Go to the *MetaBot* tab and click *New*
 * Set a name for the MetaBot.
-Eg: VAT and Discount Decision Service
+Eg: Invoicing Decision Bot
 * In the Applications list, Select *Internet Explorer* and click *Create*

 <img src="https://raw.githubusercontent.com/ODMDev/odm-rpa-decisionbot-tutorial/master/screenshots/New MetaBot.png" width="30%"></img>